JereKuusela/valheim-dev/publish/README.md

 	- Adds a new setting `disable_unlock_messages`.
 	- Internal change to support Infinity Hammer mod.

-- v1.23
-	- Adds a new setting `disable_no_map` to override the nomap rule.
-	- Adds a new setting `hide_shout_pings` to force the ping at the world center.
-	- Fixes some issues with the autocomplete.

-- v1.22
-	- Adds a new setting `debug_fast_teleport` to make all teleporting faster with the debug mode.
-	- Improves the `goto` command to allow easier teleporting to the ground or high in the sky.
-	- Adds tag support for `bind` (needed by some mods).
-	- Changes the fly mode to stop animations and prevent crouching and jumping.
-	- Improves the `unbind` command to directly remove binds with a tag.
-	- Removes the console input character limit (too small for some commands).
-	- Fixes no clip never triggering ship exit (so the ship just keeps going).
-	- Fixes mouse wheel binds not overriding fly ascend/descend.

 Thanks for Azumatt for creating the mod icon!